MENU

 Collaborations

 The institute had directed diligent efforts towards strengthening collaborative relationships with various academic as well as industrial institutes.
-Presently following research collaborative initiatives have been undertaken:-
+The following research collaborative initiatives have been undertaken:

-2. DST funded projects have been awarded to the college which are running smoothly, with high funding.
+2. DST-funded projects have been awarded to the College which are running smoothly.

-3. College is running several value added courses in collaboration with IIT Delhi which have theoretical as well as research components.
-The undergraduates are being trained and working on research projects on Green Energy (particularly, recovery of valuables from spent/waste lithium batteries using green techniques) and Hydrogels (Synthesis and insights into structure through spectroscopy).
+3. The College is offering several value-added courses in collaboration with IIT Delhi.
+These courses have theoretical as well as research components.
+The undergraduates are being trained, and are working on research projects on green energy (particularly, recovery of valuables from spent/waste lithium batteries using green techniques) and hydrogels (synthesis and insights into structure through spectroscopy).

-4. TRI (Translational Research & Innovations Pvt.
-Ltd): Hindu College has entered into close research collaboration with TRI which is a high potential start-up company, with authorized share capital of around Rs 1,000,000 focusing on Research and experimental development on natural sciences and engineering (NSE).
-The areas of technology co-development include Rare Earth Elements extraction from Coal dump sites, characterization of biodegradable polymers and natural colors.
-These projects have already been initiated and running successfully.
+4. Hindu College has entered into a research collaboration with TRI which is a high-potential start-up company, with authorized share capital of around Rs 1,000,000 focusing on research and experimental development on Natural Sciences and Engineering (NSE).
+The areas of technology co-development include rare earth elements extraction from coal dump sites and characterization of biodegradable polymers and natural colours.
+These projects are running successfully.

 College

-Further, the institute intends to explore further opportunities for international student and faculty exchange.
+Additionally, the institute wants to look at other possibilities for international student and faculty exchange.

 Extension Services

-Institute has the following extension services perspective plans:-
+The institute has the following extension services perspective plans:

-1. Environmental initiatives (in line with Green Policy)
+1. Environmental initiatives (in accordance with Green Policy)

 2. Sustainability initiatives